SmartMointy/android-connect-sdk/README.md

 [![Apache License, 2.0](https://img.shields.io/github/license/ConnectSDK/Connect-SDK-Android.svg)](https://github.com/ConnectSDK/Connect-SDK-Android/blob/master/LICENSE)
 [![Twitter](https://img.shields.io/badge/twitter-@ConnectSDK-blue.svg)](https://twitter.com/connectsdk)

-Connect SDK is an open source framework that connects your mobile apps with multiple TV platforms.
+This is a slidly modified version of Connect SDK, which is an open source framework that connects your mobile apps with multiple TV platforms.
 Because most TV platforms support a variety of protocols, Connect SDK integrates and abstracts the discovery and connectivity between all supported protocols.

-This project can be built in Android Studio or directly with Gradle.
-Eclipse IDE is not supported since 1.5.0 version.
+After cloning this project, it should be running out of the box, while the original repisotory is outdated and can't be used in most of the newer projects.
+Also, there where some bugs that are fixed in this version.

-For more information, visit our [website](http://www.connectsdk.com/).
+For usage and docs, visit this [website](http://www.connectsdk.com/).

 * [General information about Connect SDK](http://www.connectsdk.com/discover/)
 * [Platform documentation & FAQs](http://www.connectsdk.com/docs/android/)